nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### 6.2.2 Parameter

 A parameter has a prefix and information which are written together without a space in between.
 The information are words in `UPPER_CASE` and are to be provided by you.
-The prefix, which ends with a `/`, is specified before the information and is what specifies what type of information you are providing SoConnect with. <br>
+The prefix, which ends with a `/`, is specified before the information and is what specifies what type of information you are providing SoConnect with.
+Do note that some commands only requires the prefix as a parameter.  <br>

 e.g. `n/NAME`

 ### 6.3.
 Command Format

-To use SoConnect features, you would need to type the [command](#621-command) that you would like to use along with the [parameters](#622-parameter) it might require.
+To use SoConnect features, you would need to type the [command](#621-command) that you would like to use along with the [parameters](#622-parameter) it requires.
+If a parameter is optional, it will be wrapped with square brackets. e.g. `[e/EMAIL]` <br>
 The [parameters](#622-parameter) required for each feature can be found in [Command Summary](#9-command-summary) and [Commands](#7-commands).

 <div markdown="block" class="alert alert-info">